Transfer By Act Of Parties MCQ Quiz - Objective Question with Answer for Transfer By Act Of Parties - Download Free PDF

 Transfer By Act Of Parties Question 2 Detailed Solution

-The correct answer is Option 1
+The correct answer is At the date of transfer

 Key Points